BlakeTech/Project-OHDEAR/README.md

 OHDEAR, or as my friend suggested, but renamed as O.H.D.E.A.R, stands for Opensource Heuristic for the Determination of Explicit Artwork Ratios, is a Python script that is a complete rewrite of my original project written in Bash, for use in more OS'es.

 Start Guide: All you need is four things.
 The first three are given, but the fourth is a folder called 'results'.
-After that, you may need to chmod +x the script.
+After that, you may want to chmod +x the script.

+Folder structure: "results","url","Options.json","MainGUI-Asyncio.py".

 ~~For Linux users, there is a compiled version for you.
 You still need the options.json, but you can supply your own URLs and results folder.
 For Windows users...
 WSL?~~
 ^Not up to date, have not bothered recompiling it.